 The remaining modules will be available one module at a time beginning the weekend before the first live workshop.

-Stay tuned for the next live workshop
+Join us in the next live workshop beginning Wednesday,

 “When we least expect it, life sets us a challenge to test our courage and willingness to change; at such a moment, there is no point in pretending that nothing has happened or in saying that we are not yet ready.
 The challenge will not wait.
 Life does not look back.”~Paulo Coelho